amashuroff/forkify-practice/README.md

 ### Functionality and the flow:
 * On search connects to the API and fetches the data (recipes)
-* Adds formatted recipes to the search panel (implemented pagination)
+* Adds formatted recipes to the results panel (implemented pagination)
 * On click adds recipe to the main window (change in servings changes the overall quantity of ingredients)
 * Adding to the shopping list creates a new list of ingredients (where each ingredient quantity can be manually changed)
-* Liking the recipe adds to to the local storage, creates a new list on top of the website (displays liked recipes on hover)
+* Liking the recipe adds it to the local storage (displays liked recipes on hover, see appeared heart in the top-left corner of search panel)
 ___

 ###  What i have learned: